 Conclusion - Online store benefits, but not for everyone

 This doesn’t mean we’d recommend D2C for everyone.
 Far from it.

 But we wouldn’t be so dismissive of it as some marketing pundits have been.

-If you have the business smarts to work it through, it can be an amazing business advantage to have that direct connection with your target audience.
+If you have the business smarts to work it through, it can be an amazing digital transformation to have that direct connection with your customers.